 Now where the kernel is mapped depends on the loader's protocol level.
-The reference implementations implement level 1, PROTOCOL_STATIC.
-The level 2, PROTOCOL_DYNAMIC is for future implementations.
+Some reference implementation use level 1, PROTOCOL_STATIC.
+Most uses level 2, PROTOCOL_DYNAMIC (see below).
 Level 0, PROTOCOL_MINIMAL is used for embedded systems where environment is not implemented, all values and addresses are hardcoded and the frame buffer may not exists at all.